-We will provide low-interest loans to public water systems and principal forgiven loans in the order of priority determined by the DWRLF Project Priority System with the 3 BIL FFY22 grants listed below.
+We will provide low-interest loans to public water systems and principal forgiven loans in the order of priority determined by the DWRLF Project Priority System with the three BIL FFY23 grants listed below.

-- General Supplemental Fund: \$26,930,000 (10% state match required) - Emerging Contaminants Supplemental Fund: \$11,308,000 - Lead Service Line Replacement Supplemental Fund: \$42,433,000
+- General Supplemental Fund: \$28,744,000 (10% state match required) - Emerging Contaminants Supplemental Fund: \$10,430,000 - Lead Service Line Replacement Supplemental Fund: \$65,497,000

-The total funding available for loans from the FFY22 grant is \$83,374,000.
-(This includes \$80,681,000 Federal dollars for loans plus \$2,693,000 State match) The DWRLF finance charge and administrative charge on loans from the General Supplemental Funds for eligible projects is set by the Secretary of LDH and results in below-market rate loans.
+The total funding available for loans from the FFY23 grant is \$107,545,400.
+(This includes \$104,671,000) Federal dollars for loans plus \$2,874,400 State match) The DWRLF finance charge and administrative charge on loans from the General Supplemental Funds for eligible projects is set by the Secretary of LDH and results in below-market rate loans.
 The rates will be reviewed periodically by the DWRLF staff and if an adjustment is deemed appropriate, will be requested from the Secretary of LDH.
 The DWRLF staff members are in contact with the responsible parties of water systems on a continual basis.
 They question them about the market rates that are available to them.
 Their responses have ranged from 4% to 12% with variables such as credit worthiness, corporate structure, size, existing debt, etc. as the reasons for the variations.
 DWRLF staff members also attend the monthly bond commission meetings at the state legislature to glean the market rates of bond issuances for similar type projects.
 Finally, the DWRLF is contracted with bond attorneys who advise them as to the current market rates and make recommendations therein.
-As a result, the rates are reviewed monthly by the staff, and the date of the last review was August 2022.
+As a result, the rates are reviewed monthly by the staff, and the date of the last review was August 2023.
 Loans are made for up to 100% of the eligible costs with long-term financing of up to thirty years.
+Note that the Louisiana DWRLF is not applying for the Lead Service Line Replacement Supplemental grant at this time because of the lack of application received for these funds but hopes to apply in the future.